-Consideration of resilience can enhance effectiveness of interventions to reduce or reverse land degradation (medium agreement, limited evidence).
-This approach will increase the likelihood that SLM/SFM and land restoration/rehabilitation interventions achieve long-term environmental and social benefits.
-Thus, consideration of resilience concepts can enhance the capacity of land systems to cope with climate change and resist land degradation, and assist land-use systems to adapt to climate change.
+- 40 Consideration of resilience can enhance effectiveness of interventions to reduce or reverse land - 41 degradation (medium agreement, limited evidence).
+This approach will increase the likelihood that - SLM/SFM and land restoration/rehabilitation interventions achieve long-term environmental and social 42 - 43 benefits.
+Thus, consideration of resilience concepts can enhance the capacity of land systems to cope - 44 with climate change and resist land degradation, and assist land use systems to adapt to climate change.

-4.8.7 Barriers to implementation of sustainable land management (SLM)
+4.9.7 Barriers to implementation of sustainable land management

-There is a growing recognition that addressing barriers and designing solutions to complex environmental problems, such as land degradation, requires awareness of the larger system into which the problems and solutions are embedded (Laniak et al. 2013).
-An ecosystem approach to sustainable land management (SLM) based on an understanding of land degradation processes has been recommended to separate multiple drivers, pressures and impacts (Kassam et al. 2013), but large uncertainty in model projections of future climate, and associated ecosystem processes (IPCC 2013a) pose additional challenges to the implementation of SLM.
-As discussed earlier in this chapter, many SLM practices, including technologies and approaches, are available that can increase yields and contribute to closing the yield gap between actual and potential crop or pasture yield, while also enhancing resilience to climate change (Yengoh and Ardö 2014; WOCAT n.d.).
-However, there are often systemic barriers to adoption and scaling up of SLM practices, especially in developing countries.

-Uitto (2016) identified areas that the GEF, the financial mechanism of the UNCCD, UNFCCC and other multilateral environmental agreements, can address to solve global environmental problems.
-These include:

-removal of barriers related to knowledge and information; strategies for implementation of technologies and approaches; and institutional capacity.
-Strengthening these areas would drive transformational change, leading to behavioural change and broader adoption of sustainable environmental practices.
-Detailed analysis of barriers as well as strategies, methods and approaches to scale up SLM have been undertaken for GEF programmes in Africa, China and globally (Tengberg and Valencia 2018; Liniger et al. 2011; Tengberg et al. 2016).
-A number of interconnected barriers and bottlenecks to the scaling up of SLM have been identified in this context and are related to:

-- limited access to knowledge and information, including new SLM technologies and problem-solving capacities - weak enabling environment, including the policy, institutional and legal framework for SLM, and land tenure and property rights - inadequate learning and adaptive knowledge management in the project cycle, including monitoring and evaluation of impacts - limited access to finance for scaling up, including public and private funding, innovative business models for SLM technologies and financial mechanisms and incentives, such as payment for ecosystem services (PES), insurance and micro-credit schemes (see also Shames et al. 2014).
+- 46 There is a growing recognition that addressing barriers and designing solutions to complex - environmental problems, such as land degradation, requires awareness of the larger system into which 47

+- 1 the problems and solutions are embedded (Laniak et al. 2013).
+An ecosystem approach to SLM based - 2 on understanding of the processes of land degradation has been recommended that can separate multiple - 3 drivers, pressures and impacts (Kassam et al. 2013), but large uncertainty in model projections of future - 4 climate, and associated ecosystem processes (IPCC 2013a) pose additional challenges to the - 5 implementation of SLM.
+As discussed earlier in this chapter, many SLM practices, including both - 6 technologies and approaches, are available that can increase yields and contribute to closing the yield - 7 gap between actual and potential crop or pasture yield, while also enhancing resilience to climate change - 8 (Yengoh and Ardö 2014; WOCAT).
+However, there are often systemic barriers to adoption and scaling - 9 up of SLM practices, especially in developing countries. - Uitto (2016) identified areas that the GEF, the financial mechanism of the UNCCD, UNFCCC and other 10 - 11 multilateral environmental agreements, can address to solve global environmental problems.
+This - 12 includes removal of barriers related to knowledge and information; strategies for implementation of - 13 technologies and approaches; and institutional capacity.
+Strengthening these areas would drive - 14 transformational change leading to behavioral change and broader adoption of sustainable - 15 environmental practices.
+Detailed analysis of barriers as well as strategies, methods and approaches to - 16 scale up SLM have been undertaken for GEF programs in Africa, China and globally (Tengberg and - Valencia 2018; Liniger et al. 2011; Tengberg et al. 2016).
+A number of interconnected barriers and 17 - 18 bottlenecks to the scaling up of SLM have been identified in this context and are related to: - 19 Limited access to knowledge and information, including new SLM technologies and problem-20 solving capacities; - 21 Weak enabling environment, including the policy, institutional and legal framework for SLM, and 22 land tenure and property rights; - 23 Inadequate learning and adaptive knowledge management in the project cycle, including 24 monitoring and evaluation of impacts; and - Limited access to finance for scaling up, including public and private funding, innovative business models for SLM technologies and financial mechanisms and incentives, such as payments for ecosystem services (PES), insurance and micro-credit schemes (see also Shames et al 2014).